AmbitiousButRubbish/P4wnP1/README.md

 Important
 ---------

+This is a fork of the original repository, with updates for Raspbian bullseye and adjustments.

 **The successor of P4wnP1 is called P4wnP1 A.L.O.A. and hosted here:** https://github.com/mame82/P4wnP1_aloa

 This repo isn't really suspended, but I'm using all of my time to work on P4wnP1's successor.